OliveiraEdu/d-OSP/Readme.md

 ### CSV versus JSON

-Replace CSV usage by JSON and store them in IPFS
+- Replace CSV usage by JSON and store them in IPFS - In progress

 ### RBAC (Role Based Access Control)

-The project owner can designate the role of the other collaborators in RBAC
+- The project owner can designate the role of the other collaborators in RBAC

 ### Search Engine
-Include projects metadata for indexing
+- Include projects metadata for indexing
-Consider a knowledge graph for search results (Consider Ontologies like FOAF and Dublin Core)
+- Consider a knowledge graph for search results (Consider Ontologies like FOAF and Dublin Core)

+### Outputs
+- Standardize on IC (icecream) whenever is possible - In progress

+### Entity Relationships Model
+- A user should be able to own n projects